Tips to promote mobile apps through digital channels

 App ranking is made of many factors.
 No. of downloads is just one of them, and it varies by country.
 Number of Downloads are not a good indicator of an app popularity, whose ranking is influenced mostly by “current installs per user”.
 Important indicators are also rating (up to 5 stars), positive comments, no. of app uninstalls (negative factor) and how fast users delete the app (it tells how attractive it is).
 A boost in the first 72 hours, benefitting of being listed among “new” apps, is just one of the factors in effect.

 I am sharing a screenshot of Google Play insights.
-This app has more than 100 downloads but in fact, the number of real users is about 50%:
+This #Android app has more than 100 downloads but in fact, the number of real users is about 50%:

 For this reason, it is important to invite people to download and give five stars plus an excellent comment and possibly keep the app on their device(s).